hy2776/7773-Final-Project/README.md

 ## 1. Project Description
 This project aims to predict changes in the Federal Fund Rate using a variety of data analysis and machine learning techniques.
 The project includes exploratory data analysis of both textual and non-textual data, sentiment analysis, and predictive modeling using Random Forest.
+Federal funds rate is the interest rate used between banks.
+It dictates all other rates, such as loans and mortgages.
+From an investment perspective, it's important to know what the Fed will do to make better investment decisions.
+For example, when the Fed cuts rates, it's a good time to buy.

 ## 2. Installation
 #### Libraries